temple-geography/fundamentals-of-gis/Lab_01_Introduction_to_ArcGIS.md

     become a more advanced GIS user, setting the workspace becomes an important part of automating complex processes.
 If you have a flash drive, create a new workspace folder named ‘Lab1’.
-If you do not have a flash drive create a new folder on the C:/ drive.
+If you do not have a flash drive create a new folder in the Documents folder.
+(On the Temple lab computers, Documents is located at C:\\data\\Documents.)
 For future labs, create new workspace folders – Lab2, Lab3, etc.
 2. Here we will acquire the following spatial data layers for the city of Philadelphia: schools, bike routes, and neighborhoods.
 We will download data from **PASDA** (The Pennsylvania Geospatial